chc46/Apprentice-Challenge-Solution/README.md

 ## **HOW TO RUN THE PROGRAM**

 This program is written in C++.
-Once the program is run, it will offer a brief description of what it does then it will read the movies in.
+Once the program is compiled, it will offer a brief description of what it does then it will read the movies in from a particular file inputted on the command line.
+If no file is found or the filename is incorrect, the program will exit.
 NOTE: the read function for the file containing the movies reads in the first line and disregards it, as that first line should not contain any data.
-It's simply a heading as displayed in the sample.
+It's simply a heading as displayed in the sample on the project description.

 Then the program will ask for a specific day of the week and date.
-Assuming the input entered is correct, the program will then display the schedule of movies for that given day and date.
+Assuming the input entered is correct (i.e. the day of the week is valid and the date is in the form MM/DD/YYYY), the program will then display the schedule of movies for that given day and date.

 If you have any questions or comments, please let me know and I will be happy to discuss.